What is Hyperbole? Examples & Definition in Literature

 2. Elizabeth Barrett Browning

-Elizabeth Barrett Browning is another master of hyperbole.
+Elizabeth Barrett Browning uses several examples of hyperbole.
 In her sonnet 43, “How do I love thee?,” she uses hyperbole to help measure love, something that can’t be measured by any objective metrics:

 How do I love thee?
 Let me count the ways.